bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-3-ifs.rst

     Figure 2: The order that statements execute in a conditional

-A conditional uses the keyword ``if`` followed by Boolean expression inside of  an open parenthesis ``(`` and a close parenthesis ``)`` and then followed by a single statement or block of statements.
-The single statement or block of statements are only executed if the condition is true.
-The open curly brace ``{`` and a close curly brace ``}`` are used to group a block of statements together.
+The open curly brace ``{`` and a close curly brace ``}`` are used to group a block of statements together as the body of the if statement.
 It is recommended to always put in the curly braces even if you have just one statement under the if statement.
 The questions you will see on the AP exam will use curly braces.

 .. code-block:: java